MortenTryti/MachineLearning/README.md

-# MachineLearning
+# MachineLearning - Fys-stk3155

+### Groupmemebers: Morten Tryti Berg, henrik Haugerud Carlsen

+### This will just be a quick test
-# I have no idea what im doing, but its fiiiine
+I have no idea what im doing, but its fiiiine